 The Charity Trustees will occasionally award grants that fall outside the priorities stated in this policy if they aresatisfied that the grant will further the Purposes and is an appropriate use of the Charity's funds.
 The total annual amount of such grants will never be greater than 5% of the yearly fund revenue.

-The West Kintyre Community Fund is now closed for 2022.
+The West Kintyre Community Fund is now open for Spring 2023.

 Applications are invited for grants from this year’s first round of funding from the above Trust.